nguarino522/website/README.md

 # website

-personal website, built on ruby on rails framework
+personal website, built on ruby on rails framework or sinatra micro framework? will decide later